National Hockey League on television: Comparisons with TV coverage of the other major leagues in the U.S.

 With 25 teams in the U.S. and 7 in Canada, the NHL is the only one of the four major professional sports leagues in the United States that has a national Canadian broadcaster regularly produce separate telecasts of a slate of regular season and playoff games.
 If a game is televised nationally in both countries, then the separate Canadian and U.S. feeds of the same game may be broadcast on two networks simultaneously in those areas in Canada that can receive U.S. stations and those regions in the U.S. that can receive Canadian stations.

 This is most prominent during each league's respective championship series or game, where the U.S. broadcaster's feed of the National Football League's Super Bowl, Major League Baseball's World Series and the National Basketball Association Finals is usually simulcast by a Canadian broadcaster (with simultaneous substitution of the commercials).
 With the prominence of Hockey Night in Canada since the 1950s, and with Canadian teams like the Edmonton Oilers and the Montreal Canadiens making multiple championship runs during the 1970s and 1980s, the Stanley Cup Finals has regularly been produced and aired on broadcast television in Canada for decades.
-Meanwhile, U.S. national coverage of the NHL evolved much slower than those of the other three leagues, and long-term coverage of the Stanley Cup Finals remains on U.S. cable television in some form with Turner Sports agreeing to air the series on TNT in 2023, 2025, and 2027.
+Meanwhile, U.S. national coverage of the NHL evolved much slower than those of the other three leagues, and long-term coverage of the Stanley Cup Finals remains on U.S. cable television in some form with TNT Sports agreeing to air the series on TNT in 2023, 2025, and 2027.

+With the NBA set to make the first round of the NBA playoffs exclusive to its national television partners effective the 2025–26 season, MLB having national TV exclusivity for the entire MLB postseason since 1984, and the NFL's television coverage being entirely exclusive to national outlets aside from preseason exhibition games, the NHL is now the only North American professional sports league whose preliminary rounds of the playoffs are still televised on regional sports networks.
+This, however, only applies to playoff games involving teams from the United States, as Canadian TV coverage of the Stanley Cup playoffs have long been exclusive to national networks such as CBC, CTV, TSN and Sportsnet.